zappar-xr/zappar-babylonjs/README.md

-# Zappar for BabylonJS
+# Zappar for Babylon.js

-This library allows you use Zappar's best-in-class AR technology with content built using the 3D rendering platform BabylonJS.
+This library allows you use Zappar's best-in-class AR technology with content built using the 3D rendering platform Babylon.js.

 It provides high performance (30 frames-per-second) face, image and world tracking, in the browsers already installed on your users' mobile phones.